MiroslavHustak/FSharp-Coding-Guidelines/README.md

 ## 6. Async-by-Default

-**Preferring Async Versions**
+**Preferring Asynchronous Versions**

-If an async variant of an API exists, preference is given to it.
+If an asynchronous variant of an API exists, preference is given to it.
 Even if `Async.RunSynchronously` is initially used, the async model opens up future possibilities (such as cancellation or non-blocking constructs) with minimal refactoring.

 ## 7. Data Handling